 With the optimized conditions in hand, we first evaluated the scope of alkenes (Table 2).
-A range of morpholine-derived 1,1-disubstituted alkenes underwent carboamination smoothly to give the desired products with good yield and ee.
-Electron-donating, -neutral, or -withdrawing groups at the para, meta, and ortho positions of the phenyl ring were all compatible with the reaction conditions to afford 4-14 with 90-94% ee.
+A range of morpholinederived 1,1-disubstituted alkenes underwent carboamination smoothly to give the desired products with good yield and ee.
+Electron-donating, -neutral, or -withdrawing groups at the para, meta, and ortho positions of the phenyl ring were all compatible with the reaction conditions to afford 4-14 with 92-94% ee.
 The 1- or 2-naphthyl substituent was also amenable to the process, yielding 15 and 16 with a similar ee.
-Notably, the yield was lower for the sterically congested other-substituted aryl and 1-naphthyl substrates (8 and 15).
-Moreover, a number of medicinally relevant heteroaryl rings, such as benzo[d][1,3]dioxole (17), furan (18), benzofuran (19), thiophene (20), and benzothiophene (21) were all tolerated.
+Notably, the yield was lower for the sterically congested ortho-substituted aryl and 1-naphthyl substrates (8 and 15).
+Moreover, a number of medicinally relevant heteroaryl rings such as benzo[d] [1,3]dioxole (17), furan (18), benzofuran (19), thiophene (20), and benzothiophene (21) were all tolerated.
 With regard to the amidyl group of the alkene substrates, a gamut of tertiary amides incorporating piperidine (22), thiomorpholine (23), pyrrolidine (24), indoline (25), and dimethylamine (26) all worked well to provide the desired products in good yields with 92-95% ee.
-Furthermore, the substrate bearing the Weinreb amide moiety proved to be suitable for the reaction to result in 27, albeit with a moderate ee.
+Furthermore, a substrate bearing the Weinreb amide moiety proved to be suitable for the reaction, resulting in 27, albeit with a moderate ee.

-Table 2: Scope of alkenes.a
+Table 2 | Scope of Alkenes^a

-a Reaction conditions: 1 (0.20 mmol), 2a (0.40 mmol), 3a (0.40 mmol), Cul (10 mol%), L\9 (15 mol%), and $Cs_2CO_3$ (3.0 equiv.) in benzene (4.0 mL) at 30 °C for 72 h under argon; the yields were isolated and the ee value was determined by HPLC analysis.
+[°] Reaction conditions: 1 (0.20 mmol), 2a (0.40 mmol), 3a (0.40 mmol), Cul (10 mol %), L9 (15 mol%), and Cs2CO3 (3.0 equiv) in benzene (4.0 mL) at 30 °C for 72 h under argon; the yields were isolated and the ee value was determined by HPLC analysis.